Description of Cracked Consciousness in Beings (ਜੀਵ).

 Conceptually, the division between the Brahm and Brahma can be considered as two opposed or contrasting aspects within the being, or the state of being divided or cracked.

-Pooran-Brahm (ਪੂਰਨਬ੍ਰਹਮ, पूरनब्रह्म ): The non- dual form the ੧: ਇੱਕ .
-Has its outer self (ਬ੍ਰਹਮਾ, ब्रह्मा) merged back into its inner or higher consciousness (ਬ੍ਰਹਮ, ब्रह्म).
+Pooran-Brahm (ਪੂਰਨਬ੍ਰਹਮ, पूरनब्रह्म ): This is the non-dual form the ੧: ਇੱਕ .
+The Brahma (ਬ੍ਰਹਮਾ, ब्रह्मा) or outer self merges back into inner or higher consciousness (ਬ੍ਰਹਮ, ब्रह्म).
 It points to the essential One-ness (wholeness, completeness).
-The One-ness (੧: ਇੱਕ) is existing through the contemplation (ਜਪੁ) of Spiritual Wisdom of Gurmat or Veds.
+The One-ness (੧: ਇੱਕ) exists through the contemplation (ਜਪੁ) of Spiritual Wisdom of Gurmat or Veds.

 Paar-Brahm (ਪਾਰਬ੍ਰਹਮ, पारब्रह्म): The non-dual human consciousness is part of universal nature or consciousness through the Word (Shabad or Hukam).
 It is also known as Macro Cosmic Reality the omnipresence and omnipotent.
 It refers to the big picture, the Creator, which is nothing but a Micro unity to form Macro Cosmic Reality, and this reality is beyond words and concepts.

 Note on the Incorrect use of Terminology relating to the word (ਪਰਮਾਤਮਾ).